Rolling Thunder (film): Production

 The film was originally written in 1973 for AIP, where Lawrence Gordon was head of production.
-Gordon took the script with him when he left for Columbia, and for a time writer Paul Schrader was going to direct.
+During this time George A. Romero was slated to direct the film.
+Gordon then took the script with him when he left for Columbia, and for a time writer Paul Schrader was going to direct.
 However that fell through and the film was set up at 20th Century Fox.

 John Milius said Schrader wrote the movie for Milius to direct but Milius turned it down.
-"I didn’t think I wanted to do something that dark at the time...Boy it was a good script, with wonderful stuff in it.
+"I didn't think I wanted to do something that dark at the time ...
+Boy it was a good script, with wonderful stuff in it.
 Paul at his best."
+In the original script, Rane was a "a Texas trash racist who had become a war hero without ever having fired a gun", and the story ended in his death.
+Schrader's original script was also a companion piece to Taxi Driver (1976), which contains several references to Operation Rolling Thunder, and included a cameo appearance by that film's protagonist Travis Bickle.

 Schrader's script was rewritten by Heywood Gould.
-It starred William Devane who director John Flynn says "back then they were priming ... [him] to be a big film star."
+It starred William Devane who director John Flynn says "back then they were priming ... [him] to be a big film star".
+Other actors considered for the lead role were Joe Don Baker and David Carradine, but both declined upon reading the script.

-The movie was shot in San Antonio, Texas in 31 days.
+The movie was shot in San Antonio, Pearsall, and Del Rio, Texas in 31 days.
+The cinematographer was Jordan Cronenweth.
 Flynn:

 We knew we were doing something fairly bold.
 The producer, Lawrence Gordon, told me to shoot the garbage disposal scene like open-heart surgery, make it as bloody as I possibly could.
 So I did.
 When we submitted Rolling Thunder to the MPAA (Motion Picture Association of America) for a rating, we expected deep cuts, but the censors passed uncut one of the most violent movies in the history of film.
-Rolling Thunder was given an R rating!
+Rolling Thunder was given an R rating!The production was denied permission to film at Lackland Air Force Base, so the opening sequence was shot at a nearby civilian airport instead.